 Oberhaus Fortress in Passau

-A part of Veste Oberhaus (Oberhaus Fortress) as seen from the main place in Passau.
-From this fortress one have a great view of the three rivers of Passau which are generally visible in three different colours: Danube (Blue), Inn (Green) and Ilz (Black)
+I took this pic of Veste Oberhaus (Oberhaus Fortress) from the town hall square in Passau.
+From this fortress, one has a great view of the three rivers of Passau, which are generally visible in three different colours: Danube (Blue), Inn (Green) and Ilz (Black).

 St. Stephen’s Cathedral in Passau